Participants & families

 The NDIS offers greater choice and control for people, including where they live and who provides their support.
 If one of your goals is to move to a different accommodation arrangement, we can support you to explore the available options and move when you find somewhere that is right for you.

-Will I need a new National Disability Insurance Scheme (NDIS) Service Agreement/ Residential Statement for the Supported Independent Living (SIL) service?
+Do I need a new National Disability Insurance Scheme (NDIS) Service Agreement/ Residential Statement for the Supported Independent Living (SIL) service?

 What's the difference between a SIL Quote and a SIL Quote Pack?